The Ultimate Guide To Donor Acquisition With Salesforce NPSP To Help You Boost Your FundraisingLast Updated on

 Opportunity roll-up fields – These fields show up accumulated totals over a period of time.

 The Salesforce NPSP comes with a variety of these out of the box such as total gifts last year, total gifts this year, etc. but you can actually create your own.

-One decision point that will affect how these things are totals is how your organization define a year.
+One decision point that will affect how these things are totals is how your organization defines a year.

-Salesforce support a calendar year and a fiscal year but you’ll need to customize yearly on so you can setup a fiscal year start month that’s different than January.
+Salesforce supports a calendar year and a fiscal year but you’ll need to customize yearly on so you can set up a fiscal year start month that’s different than January.

 Integration with your accounting software – Is it possible to integrate Salesforce with your accounting system?
 It is technically possible to do so but it’s difficult to do well and it requires a third party application.

-In US there is a provision tax code around separation of duties so make sure that your accounting is actually separate from the folks handling the donations stuff so basically to prevent embezzlement.
+In the US, there is a provisional tax code around the separation of duties so make sure that your accounting is actually separate from the folks handling the donation stuff to prevent embezzlement.